Lorex/FHIR-Universal-Conversion-Kit/README.md

 ```

 ## Error Handling
-The toolkit provides detailed error messages, including:
+This tool provides detailed error messages, including:
 - Server response status
 - Response headers
 - Response body

-This information is crucial for debugging and understanding FHIR server responses.
+If the conversion fails, it will return an error message with an error code for easy debugging.

 ## Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.
+If you have any new ideas, feel free to submit an Issue or Pull Request.

 ## License